SKSUB/Computer-Vision-Custom-Object-Detector/README.md

 Open the folder

+Clone this repository, using git clone command

+Then open the command prompt or terminal (because whole projected created in windows) in admin permission and navigate to the created folder and follow the following commands

 First crete the virtual environment : python -m venv (type here name of the virtual environment)

 Activate your virtual environment : .\tfod\Scripts\activate